Social Support

 Let Every Woman Know is a volunteer-led nonprofit organization dedicated to preventing, facing, and ending gynecologic cancers.
 They provide creative statewide education, support, advocacy, and arts programs unique to Alaska’s diverse communities.

-Let Every Woman Know provides opportunities for people with gynecologic cancer to connect with others with shared experiences and their caregivers.
-They organize support groups, fitness activities, social outings, and retreats.
+Let Every Woman Know provides a monthly support group for people with gynecologic cancer to connect with others with shared experiences.
+They meet on zoom the 2nd Tuesday of each month at 6 pm.

-To join a support group, learn more about their work, or volunteer, please visit their website here and reach out to leteverywomanknow@gmail.com or (907) 263-1009.
+To learn more about the support group please visit their website here and reach out to leteverywomanknow@gmail.com for a zoom link.

-Southcentral Foundation offers the Power of Hope Cancer and Education Social Group as a resource for anyone in the community with cancer, caregivers, and support partners.
-The group is designed to provide healthy methods for preventing, managing, and surviving cancer.
+Southcentral Foundation offers the Power of Hope Cancer and Education Support Group as a resource for anyone in the community with cancer, caregivers, and support partners.
+The group is designed to provide cancer education and support.

-The Power of Hope support group meets virtually on the first Thursday of each month at 12pm.
+The Power of Hope support group meets the second Thursday of each month at 12 pm at the Anchorage Native Primary Care Center Learning Kitchen.

-The Providence Cancer Center’s breast cancer support group is led by a cancer patient navigator with the goal of creating a confidential and safe place for all members who participate.
+The Providence Cancer Center’s breast cancer support group is led by an oncology social worker, breast cancer navigators, and chaplain with the goal of creating a confidential and safe place for all members who participate.

 The group meets on the third Thursday of each month at 4pm at 3851 Piper St, U Tower, First Floor, Suite 120 in Anchorage.
-Registration is required to join the group, and it is free.
-Masks and social distancing will be encouraged.
+Registration is required to join the group.

 To learn more or to register for a meeting, please visit this website and search for the breast cancer support group, or reach out to (907) 212-4770.